nick-allen/python-roundhouse/README.rst

 CLI
 ^^^

-The `rh` CLI command is installed automatically, and defaults to reading from stdin and writing stdout
+The :code:`rh` CLI command is installed automatically, and defaults to reading from stdin and writing stdout

-Run `rh --help` for full usage instructions
+Run :code:`rh --help` for full usage instructions

 .. code-block:: bash